lilyzhouZYJ/help_me_agent/README.md

 Bot: We are open Monday through Friday from 9:00 AM to 6:00 PM EST, and Saturday from 10:00 AM to 4:00 PM EST. We are closed on Sundays and major holidays.

+You: How do customers feel about your wireless headphones?

+Bot: Based on customer reviews, customers have mixed feelings about our wireless headphones.
+The reviews show ratings ranging from 2/5 to 5/5 stars.
+Positive feedback highlights excellent sound quality, great noise cancellation, and long battery life.
+However, some customers have reported issues with connection drops, poor sound quality, and discomfort during extended use.
+The overall sentiment appears to be generally positive, with most reviews being 4-5 stars, but there are some valid concerns about reliability and comfort.

 You: Can you help me with a custom software development project?

 Bot: I'm sorry, but I don't have enough information to answer your question.